• Home

 Annual Day of The Dead Festival

 The Annual Day of the Dead observance originated as a holiday observance in ancient Khanit (Nubia) and Kamit (Egypt).
 Each year The Day of the Dead is celebrated in Kamit (Egypt) & Khanit (Nubia) on August 4th and on August 2nd in the western Hemisphere.
-This one day festival will highlight activities, such as libations, offerings, divination, laying hands, sound and energy healing, ring shout (drum circle), guest speakers, storytelling, shopping with Black vendors, and more.
+This one day festival will highlight activities, such as libations, offerings, divination, laying hands, sound and energy healing, ring shout (drum circle), guest speakers, storytelling, shopping with African-American (Eboni) vendors, and more.

-Black artists, vendors, and performers can purchase affordable time and space packages to market their services and products.
+African-American (Eboni)artists, vendors, and performers can purchase affordable time and space packages to market their services and products.

 The Annual Day of The Dead Festival is a free and family friendly event.